xplosionmind/tommi.space/content/jam/public/Thoughts representation.md

 description: Reflections on ways of representing, noting ideas and effectively learn and remember concepts.
 lang: it
 ---
-Fino a giugno 2021, dal momento in cui l’ho scoperto, ho sempre visto [[Zettelkasten]] è il migliore sistema per rappresentare, riordinare e salvare le idee.
+Fino a giugno 2021, dal momento in cui l’ho scoperto, ho sempre visto [Zettelkasten](Zettelkasten.md) è il migliore sistema per rappresentare, riordinare e salvare le idee.
 Sbagliavo.

 Draft concepts:
-- really future-proof' Why do I keep thinking if this is really the best solution, then?
+- really future-proof?
+Why do I keep thinking if this is really the best solution, then?
 - digital vs analogical notes